International Foundation Year - ComputingStudy level: International Pathways Programme

 The International Foundation Year study route will be delivered by CU, part of the Coventry University Group, for and on behalf of Coventry University.

 - If you choose to study in Coventry for your International Foundation Year, then your learning will be based at CU Coventry.
-Subject to meeting requirements you will then transition to the relevant Coventry University subject faculty building for your progression degree.
+Subject to meeting requirements you will then transition to the relevant Coventry University subject building for your progression degree.